Meal-Snap/MealSnap/README.md

 - We plan on soon having finished the likes count implementation by this unit
 - We also plan on trying out a search filtering mechanism here where users can search for posts with certain hashtags such as #nopeanuts, or #vegan... etc
 <img src='' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+### Unit 14 GIF
+- We plan on implementing a search by hashtag mechanism here if we can.
+This is optional.

 ### 2. Screen Archetypes